kailash-manasarovar/statement/docs/timeline/2026/january.md

 - And what stupidity might their evil be wreaking on our beautiful world?
 - I know what I think they've done.
 And it's horrific yet unsurprising.
 - I believe the porn gangs of Dénia sold their very effective manipulation tech to the caliphate and blackmailed multiple product-less startup tech-bros, distracted by porn genres like *the-female-tech-colleague-you-despise*, so that they are now running the caliphate's manipulation tech on their mass AI backend systems, direct from London and California.
-- I also believe it is no accident that the mass manipulation of vulnerable girls into believing they're boys happened at the same time, and was essentially a porn-genre, and now an (single-figure-years-old) ideology that has infested Western legislation, top to bottom.
+- I also believe it is no accident that the mass manipulation of vulnerable girls into believing they're boys happened at the same time, and was essentially a porn-genre, and now a (single-figure-years-old) ideology that has infested Western legislation, top to bottom.
 - Doesn't anyone else see what I'm seeing?
 - Isn't it so obvious?
 - Perhaps neurological-brain-damaging a PhD in Computer Science takes the physical sight function inside...